 The structure of the paper is as follows: in section 2 we review the motivations and some basic features of objective collapse theories, putting special emphasis on recent fully relativistic dynamical reduction proposals.
 Section 3 describes fatal flaws in the standard account for the origin of cosmic structure and delineates how objective collapse models are able to overcome them.
 In sections 4 and 5 we discuss the problem of time in quantum gravity and the information loss paradox, respectively, advancing in both cases possible solutions involving objective collapse.
-Lastly, in section 6 we outline a possible link between spontaneous collapses and black holes and extract methodological lessons from the analysis, while in section 7 we round up the discussion.
+Section 6 extracts methodological lessons from the analysis and outlines a possible link between spontaneous collapses and black holes.
+Finally, in section 7 we round up the discussion.